MacHu-GWU/pynamodb_mate-project/README.rst

 ``pynamodb_mate`` provides advanced best practice using DynamoDB in python.
 Built on top of `pynamodb <https://pynamodb.readthedocs.io/en/latest/>`_ python library.
 It maintain the compatibility to major version of ``pynamodb`` library.
 For example ``pynamodb_mate>=5.0.0,<6.0.0`` is compatible to ``pynamodb>=5.0.0,<6.0.0``.

-Feature1.
+Feature 1.
 Store Large Object in DynamoDB
 ------------------------------------------------------------------------------
 DynamoDB is a very good choice for **Pay-as-you-go**, **high-concurrent** key value database.
 Sometimes, you want to store large binary object as a DynamoDB item attribute.
 For example, a web crawler app wants to store crawled html source to avoid re-visit the same url.
 But DynamoDB has a limitation that one item can not be larger than 256KB.
 How could you solve the problem?